neylsoncrepalde/mlflow-aws/README.md

 # 3 - Build the image and start the container

 Now, you have to set up some important environment variables for it to run.
-You can use export command
+You can use export command.
+Remember to use the image as mlflow-\<STAGE\>.
+If stage is dev, mlflow-dev.

 ```
-export IMAGE=mlflowserver
+export IMAGE=mlflow-dev
 export AWS_ACCOUNT=<YOUR_ACCOUNT_NUMBER>
 export AWS_ACCESS=<YOUR_AWS_ACCESS_KEY_ID>
 export AWS_SECRET=<YOUR_AWS_SECRET_ACCESS_KEY>